 When any concern is initially noticed it is the responsibility of the class teacher to take steps to address the issue.
-This includes talking to the SENCo.
+This includes talking to the SENDCo.
 Parents / carers may be consulted and a specific intervention put in place and monitored for a period of up to a term.

-If the child's progress is still inadequate, the teacher and SENCo will discuss the next step for that particular child.
+If the child's progress is still inadequate, the teacher and SENDCo will discuss the next step for that particular child.
 This may include adding the child to the SEND Register.
 Parents/carers will again be informed and consulted.
-The school will record the steps taken to meet the needs of individual children through the use of an IEP (Individual Education Plan) and provision map.
+The school will record the steps taken to meet the needs of individual children through the use of a passport and individual profile.
+We also keep an up to date provision map of interventions and strategies.
+(This helps enable consistency across Year Groups).

 This may see us using specialist expertise from an outside agency, if as a school we feel that our interventions are still not having an impact on the individual.